 Good Driver Discounts

-If you are not eligible for accident forgiveness, there might be a different option for you if you are considered a safe driver.
-For example, Geico offers a policy called “Five-Year Accident-Free Good Driver” discount, where drivers with a five-year clean driving record are qualified for a 26% discount on most types of protection.
+Suppose you are not eligible for accident forgiveness.
+In that case, there might be a different option for you if you are considered a safe driver.
+For example, Geico offers a “Five-Year Accident-Free Good Driver” policy, where drivers with a five-year clean driving record are qualified for a 26% discount on most types of protection.

 Another type of savings for safe drivers is a “vanishing deductible.”
 This is typically an add-on that compensates safe drivers by decreasing their deductible expenses for claims as long as they maintain a safe driving record.
 For example, Travelers offers a Responsible Driver Plan which provides a “Decreasing Deductible” that gives you a $50 credit toward your deductibles for every six months you are accident-free.

-If you are not eligible for accident forgiveness or don’t want to pay for additional protection to your policy, then check with your insurance provider or the agents at TGS Insurance to see what your options are for a safe driver.
+If you are not eligible for accident forgiveness or don’t want to pay for additional protection to your policy, check with your insurance provider or the TGS Insurance agents to see your options for a safe driver.

 Insurance Providers That Provide Accident Forgiveness Insurance

-Each insurance company has different benefits and requirements, so it is important to fully understand which type of policy best fits your needs.
+Each insurance company has different benefits and requirements, so it is crucial to understand which policy best fits your needs.
 Here is a list of providers that have accident forgiveness programs:

 Should I Purchase Accident Forgiveness?

-If you are considering adding accident forgiveness to your car insurance to your policy, there are a few things to keep in mind.
+Suppose you are considering adding accident forgiveness to your car insurance to your policy.
+In that case, there are a few things to keep in mind.

 First, you will want to consider the cost of accident forgiveness protection.
-If your insurance provider doesn’t provide it for free, you’ll want to determine if the cost of protection doesn’t surpass the possible price of a policy increase.
-For example, if the price for the coverage is $150 each year and you don’t have an accident for 10 years, then you’re spending an additional $1,500 for protection you didn’t end up needing.
+Suppose your insurance provider doesn’t provide it for free.
+In that case, you’ll want to determine if the cost of protection doesn’t surpass the possible price of a policy increase.
+For example, suppose the price for coverage is $150 each year, and you don’t have an accident for ten years.
+In that case, you’re spending an additional $1,500 for the protection you didn’t need.
 Additionally, if all the drivers on your policy have a clean record and are experienced drivers, then adding accident forgiveness might not be worth the additional expenses.
 And if you’re also someone who doesn’t drive much, it’s likely not worth it.

-At TGS Insurance, we’ll always make the best recommendations for you on your auto insurance policy so you’re always 100% protected when you need it most.
-Contact our team today to figure out how we can help you get an auto insurance policy with all of your coverage needs, at a rate that doesn’t break the bank.
+At TGS Insurance, we’ll always make the best recommendations for you on your auto insurance policy, so you’re always 100% protected when you need it most.
+Contact our team today to figure out how we can help you get an auto insurance policy with all your coverage needs at a rate that doesn’t break the bank.